-This Homemade Rhubarb and Raspberry Ice Cream is the perfect refreshing treat for summer.
-It is a beautiful pink color and is so creamy and full of flavor.
-It is made with fresh rhubarb, juicy raspberries, and real cream.
+This super creamy Homemade Raspberry Rhubarb Ice Cream is wholesome and natural and made with only 5 ingredients, including fresh rhubarb, juicy raspberries, and real cream.
 The sweet raspberries complement the tart rhubarb perfectly.
-Only 5 ingredients are needed to make this wholesome and natural ice cream.

-This is another one of our favorite recipes to use rhubarb and raspberries that we grow on our farm.
-We have 5 rhubarb plants, 2 of which are at least 60 years old and still producing, and a large raspberry patch that produces big, juicy berries every summer.
+This raspberry ice cream recipe is one of my favorite recipes to use rhubarb and raspberries that we grow on our farm.
+We have 5 rhubarb plants and a large raspberry patch that produces big, juicy berries every summer.
 So what I don't use in the summer gets frozen for use all year long.

 For more pink recipes, check out 50 Fun Pink Party Food Ideas.